 Look Before You Lock to be sure you have not left a child in the back seat.
-Heatstroke as a result of a child being left in a vehicle is a terrible tragedy.
+HEATSTROKE as a result of a child being left in a vehicle is a terrible tragedy.

-Funding for this publication was provided by a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration (NHTSA).
-Photos courtesy of the California Department of Public Health.
+Funding for this publication was provided by the California Department of Public Health (and photo courtesy) and a grant from the California Office of Traffic Safety, through the National Highway Traffic Safety Administration (NHTSA).